WAP Systems and Labeled Subshifts: WAP systems

 \end{cor}

 \proof Assume first that $X$ is metrizable.
 Hence, $(X,T)$ is HAE because it is WAP.

 Clearly $Z$ is a (nonempty) subsystem and $pZ =Z$.
 Thus, by Theorem \ref{coaleth} $p | Z$ is an automorphism of $Z$.
 Since $p \in A(X,T)$ it follows that $Z$ is weakly rigid and so every point of $Z$ is recurrent.
-The last assertion is now easily deduced.
+So if the system is CP then every point of $Z$ is periodic.

+If, in addition, $X$ is transitive then by Corollary \ref{cor02a} $X$ contains a unique minimal subset and so $Z$ consists of a single periodic orbit which is that minimal subset.

-Since the group $\Z$ is countable, $(X,T)$ is an inverse limit of a net $\{ (X^i,T^i) \} $ metrizable systems which are WAP since the latter property is preserved by factors.
+Since the group $\Z$ is countable, $(X,T)$ is an inverse limit of a net $\{ (X^i,T^i) \} $ of metrizable systems which are WAP since the latter property is preserved by factors.
 The set $Z$ projects onto the corresponding set $Z^i$.
 Thus, the restriction of $p$ to $Z$ is the inverse limit of isomorphisms and so is an isomorphism.
 The inverse limit of weakly rigid systems is weakly rigid.
+So in the CP case the points of $Z$ are periodic.
+Having a unique minimal subset is preserved by inverse limits and so if $X$ is transitive then $Z$ is a single periodic orbit as before.

-$\Box$ \begin{Qs} $\qquad$ \begin{enumerate} \item Is there a metric WAP system with every point non-wandering (and so it is its own Birkhoff center) but which is not rigid? \item If a homeomorphism for $X$ is in $A(X,T)$ then is its inverse also in $A(X,T)$ (and so it is weakly rigid)?
+$\Box$ \begin{Qs} $\qquad$ \begin{enumerate} \item Is there a metric WAP system which is central, but which is not rigid? \item If a homeomorphism for $X$ is in $A(X,T)$ then is its inverse also in $A(X,T)$ (and so it is weakly rigid)?
 For WAP or even for HAE the answer is yes, by Theorem \ref{coaleth} above.

 \end{enumerate} \end{Qs}

 \begin{lem} Assume $(X,T)$ is a CP system.
 If there is an infinite sequence $\{ x_i : i \in \N \}$ in $X$ such that $x_i \in R_T(x_{i+1})$ for all $i$, then $x_1$ is a periodic point and all $x_i$'s are in the orbit of $x_1$. \end{lem}